 IDX companies typically download updated property data from an MLS® System several times per day, store it in a database, and make it available for search and display on their clients' websites.
 In some areas, agents and brokers might be able to get a direct IDX data feed from their MLS® System, although they would then need to implement a costly system, with professional programming skills, for downloading, storing and displaying the data.

 IDX is only available for members of Real estate board MLS® Systems for display on their websites.
-Vendors cannot provide IDX to non-members or for purposes other than member website display.
+Vendors like iHomefinder cannot provide IDX to non-members or for purposes other than member website display.

-You need to complete IDX paperwork and be approved for iHomefinder IDX by your real estate board before we can provide IDX to your website.
+You need to fill out IDX paperwork, normally with broker signature, and be approved for iHomefinder IDX by your real estate board before we can provide listings for your website.
 This can take a couple of business days to complete after you sign up for a paid account and return your paperwork to us (or longer in some boards).
-We'll provide you full instructions when you become a client.
+We'll automatically email you full instructions for your board when you become a paying client.

 How is IDX different from Zillow & Trulia?

-National portal sites like Zillow and Trulia do not use IDX.
-Instead, they receive listings from brokers via syndication, and in limited cases, from MLS® Systems.
-As a result, the listing information on these sites is not as comprehensive or as up-to-date as IDX.
+Companies like Zillow and Trulia do not use IDX.
+Instead, they receive listings from various sources, including brokerage syndication, and in limited cases, from MLS® Systems, and aggregate them on their portal websites.
+The listing information on portal sites is often not as comprehensive or as up-to-date as IDX data.
 For example, studies have shown that upwards of 30% of the listings on Zillow and Trulia were no longer for sale, and about 20% of active listings in MLS® Systems were missing on these sites.

 iHomefinder IDX Solutions